ring-lang/ring/language/README_Windows.md

 The previous steps demonstrates building Ring and some of the Ring extensions.

 There are more extensions in ring/extensions folder like RingCJSON, RingHTTPLib, etc.

-#### 64bit version

-To build 64bit version use buildvc_x64.bat files instead of buildvc.bat